Choice workflow component

 5.Recommendation for implementation: You should consider to combine this with a sub-workflow.

-The choice component always need a single WHEN case, so if there is only one WHEN, then you cannot delete that case.
+The choice component always needs a single WHEN case, so if there is only one WHEN, then you cannot delete that case.

-To delete a case you place the mouse on the WHEN/OTHERWISE case and click the circle on the right:
+To delete a case you place the mouse on the WHEN/OTHERWISE case and click the three dots on the right:

 When you click this, then the options for this component/branch is shown: